vichaikj/crosshair-overlay/README.md

 Green overlay that can be customize (only if you have python installed)

 # Requirements
-You will need Python installed on your machine
+You will first need to:
+    - have Python installed on your machine
+    - open crosshair.py and replace the .ico path with your path

+Then:
     python -m venv venv     (optional)
     venv\Scripts\activate   (optional)